-Members are only responsible for applicable copayments, deductibles and coinsurance associated with their benefit plans.
-You should collect copayments at the time of service; however, to determine the exact member responsibility related to the benefit plan deductibles and coinsurance, if any, we recommend that you submit claims first and refer to the appropriate Explanation of Benefits (EOB) when billing members.
+Members are only responsible for copayments, deductibles and coinsurance.
+You may collect copayments at the time of service.
+For the exact amount of member responsibility, submit the claims first and refer to the Explanation of Benefits (EOB).

-When an individual member’s out-of-pocket expenses has reached the Individual out-of-pocket maximum, the member will not have any additional cost shares for those services that apply to the out-of-pocket maximum for that year.
+When an individual member’s out-of-pocket expenses have reached the individual out-of-pocket maximum, the member will not have any additional cost-shares for those services that apply to the out-of-pocket maximum for that year.

-For benefit plans with both Individual and Family maximums, no member of the family will owe further cost share amounts for those services that apply to the out-of-pocket maximum.
-When a family’s out-of-pocket expenses have reached their family out-of-pocket maximum benefits plans with benefits that do not apply to the out-of-pocket maximum will still require cost sharing for those excluded benefits after the out-of-pocket maximum reached.
+For benefit plans with both individual and family maximums, no member of the family will owe further cost- share amounts for those services after the family has met the out-of-pocket maximum.
+When a family’s out-of-pocket expenses have reached their family out-of-pocket maximum benefits, plans with benefits that do not apply to the out-of-pocket maximum will still require cost-sharing for those excluded benefits.

-As specified above, only certain covered services apply to the annual deductible.
-Other covered services not included in the annual deductible may incur a member cost share considered separate from and not applied to the annual deductible.
+As previously indicated, only certain covered services apply to the annual deductible.
+Other covered services not included in the annual deductible may incur a member cost-share considered separate from and not applied to the annual deductible.
 The annual deductible applies to the annual out-of-pocket maximum.
-The amounts applied to the annual deductible based upon UnitedHealthcare’s contracted rates, percentage copayments (coinsurance) and contracted rates.
+The amounts applied to the annual deductible are based upon UnitedHealthcare’s contracted rates, and percentage copayments (coinsurance).

-Annual out-of-pocket maximum is the total of the member’s annual copayment maximum (if any), as shown on the member’s Evidence of Coverage.
+Annual out-of-pocket maximum is equal to the member’s annual copayment maximum (if any), as shown on the member’s Evidence of Coverage (EOC).